netdata/netdata/exporting/aws_kinesis/README.md

     destination = us-east-1
 ```

-set the `destination` option to an AWS region.
+Set the `destination` option to an AWS region.

 Set AWS credentials and stream name: